tpae/whitepaper/README.md

 Product Catalog section is designed to help user authenticate, trade, and sell.
 The users can share their Catalog to other members, since they are public in the Blockchain.

-## Community Network
+## Social Network

 Users can join our opt-in community, which links your catalog to your public profile.
-Our Community Network is ran and managed by Whoslux Team, for better usability and communication.
+Our Social Network is ran and managed by Whoslux Team, for better usability and communication.

-## Community Marketplace
+## Marketplace

 Community members can participate in the Marketplace, which is a decentralized resale marketplace.
 The platform will be run as a Smart Contract, providing transparent rules.
 Trades can take place from the app, and will have trading interface.